Fact 1: 95% of people think they need to improve their personality.

 3: Find one person that has one quality you want and compliment them for it

 You’re on Facebook, right?
 Okay cool, that’s going to help you a lot here.
 I want you to find one person on your friends list that has one trait that you wish you had.
-Go ahead, click the link, you can LIKE our Facebook page at the same time if you want to.
+Go ahead and LIKE our Facebook page at the same time.

 Go on.
 Do it.
 I promise that you’re going to feel great as soon as you do this.